Flood control projects scandal in the Philippines: Senate

 In the same affidavit, Alcantara admitted that he had delivered alleged kickbacks for Representative Co to his house in Pasig and to a parking lot in Taguig.
 Alcantara had previously denied knowledge of the alleged corruption scheme involving DPWH flood control projects.
 His latest testimony aligned with claims made by his subordinate, Brice Hernandez, about kickbacks directed to senators Joel Villanueva and Jinggoy Estrada and former senator Bong Revilla.

 He stated that the funds originated from advances made by contractors, and that he was in charge of distributing Co's portion to intermediaries referred to as “Alias Paul” and “Alias Mark.”
-Alcantara asserted that on one or two occasions, the payments were delivered to the parking lot of Shangri-La at the Fort, Manila in Bonifacio Global City, Taguig; alternately, he brought them to Co's residence in Valle Verde 6, Pasig City.
+Alcantara asserted that on one or two occasions, the payments were delivered to the parking lot of Shangri-La at the Fort, Manila in Bonifacio Global City, Taguig; alternately, he brought them to Co's residence in Valle Verde 6, Pasig.